 - This itinerary is for a 5 day action-packed trip.
 If you are able to get tickets to Dry Tortugas National Park, I recommend adding on another day to go there as well!

 Start your road trip on the first and largest of the keys, Key Largo.
 Key Largo is 30 miles long and used to be full of key lime plantations.
 (Growing key limes in the keys is no longer profitable and today, the limes are mostly imported from Mexico).

-The best thing to do in Key Largo is to visit John Pennekamp Coral Reef State Park.
+The best thing to do in Key Largo and one of the stops you should make between Miami and Key West is John Pennekamp Coral Reef State Park.
 This was the first undersea park in the United States and protects some impressively beautiful coral formations.

 To experience the reefs, you can take a snorkeling tour, a scuba diving tour or a glass bottom boat tour.
 Unfortunately, it was too windy on the day I visited to snorkel or visit the reef area.

 Luckily, the park also has a couple miles of mangrove tunnels that you can explore by kayak or paddle board.
 I opted to kayak and most of the area was well shielded from the wind.
 Kayaking through the mangrove tunnels was beautiful and a lot of fun.
 I did not see much wildlife but enjoyed admiring the trees.

 At the launch point, you will be provided a map to bring along your trip and I recommend keeping a close eye on it.
 I paddled through Turtlegrass Creek and Sandy Creek, but originally missed the turn into Sandy Creek and went too far.

 After getting back on track, Sandy Creek was easily the best part of the trip.
 This is where you will navigate your way through a beautiful and narrow mangrove tunnel.
 I might have just been lucky, but I didn’t see another soul while on Sandy Creek, even though there were many people out paddling.